 Figure XXXII.
 Mexico Equilibrium Model

-Figure XXXI shows that Mexico is above the high achievers in respect to party finance regulation but this is not translated in lower levels of corruption.
+While Figure XXXI shows that Mexico is above the high achievers in terms of party finance regulation, this does not translate to lower levels of corruption.
 It also displays that Mexico is below the region mean in public investment as percentage of the GDP but above the high achievers, which is consistent with the findings that this kind of investment is an opportunity for corruption, specifically with lower levels of judicial independence.
 In this respect, Mexico is above the region’s average but below the high achievers.
 With this in mind, actions should be aimed at strengthening judicial independence and the rule of law.